 Given kratom’s ability to boost energy, relieve mild pain, and act on the brain’s opioid receptors, anecdotal evidence (personal accounts) suggest that it may be helpful in managing opiate withdrawal symptoms.

 In the past two decades, use of kratom, both as a recreational drug and for self-medicating opiate withdrawal symptoms, has significantly increased.
-Nonetheless, medical professionals nonetheless advise against the use of kratom for these purposes.
+Nonetheless, medical professionals commonly advise against the use of kratom for these purposes.

 Is Kratom Harmful?